Tillamook people: History

 The first documented encounter of Europeans with the Tillamook was in 1788 by Robert Haswell, second mate on Robert Gray's ship.
 A second encounter was in late 1805 by the American Lewis and Clark Expedition, who were wintering at Fort Clatsop.
 They had reached the Pacific Coast while exploring beyond the extent of the newly acquired Louisiana Purchase for President Thomas Jefferson.

-A whale was washed ashore near Necost (in what is now Ecola State Park), and the Tillamook quickly stripped it of flesh, saving the flesh/blubber as food and the rendering oil for later use.
+A whale was washed ashore near the Tillamook village of Necost (in what is now Ecola State Park), and the Tillamook quickly stripped it of flesh, saving the flesh/blubber as food and the rendering oil for later use.
 After hearing of this, Lewis and Clark sought to trade for blubber.
 They received 300 pounds and some oil in exchange for trade goods.
 Lewis and Clark described a village of around 1000 people living in about 50 houses, estimating the entire population at around 2200.
 According to the expedition, the staple food source of the Tillamook was salmon.
 The people caught salmon during the annual salmon run of April to October, when the salmon went upstream in freshwater rivers from the ocean to spawn.
 The Tillamook ate some fresh and processed much of the fish to use throughout the year, preserving it by drying it and grinding it into a powder.

-In 1824 and 1829 the tribe suffered high mortality in smallpox epidemics; this was a new infectious disease to them, introduced by contact with European peoples, among whom it was endemic.
+In 1824 and 1829, the tribe suffered high mortality in smallpox epidemics; this was a new infectious disease to them, introduced by contact with European peoples, among whom it was endemic.
 Native Americans suffered because they had no acquired immunity.
 The arrival of Oregon Trail settlers in 1841 and resulting conflicts over land and resources caused further population losses.
 By 1845 Wilkes estimated there were 400 Tillamook remaining.
 In 1849 Lane estimated 200 of the tribe survived.

-During the early-mid 19th century Chief Kilchis was the leader of the Tillamook people.
+During the early-mid 19th century, Chief Kilchis was the leader of the Tillamook people.
 Kilchis may have been a descendant of one of the survivors of a Spanish Manila Galleon that wrecked near Neahkahnie Mountain and the mouth of the Nehalem River.
 Known as the beeswax wreck, it was probably the Santo Cristo de Burgos, which was lost in 1693 while sailing from the Philippines to Mexico.
 Warren Vaughn, an early white settler in Tillamook, knew Kilchis and believed he was a descendant of one of the survivors of the wreck, and said that Kilchis himself claimed such ancestry.

 In 1856 the federal government forced the Tillamook and more than 20 other remnant tribes to the Siletz Reservation.
 Additional population estimates are impossible as the tribes have intermarried and are no longer separately enumerated.
 In 1898 the Tillamook became the first tribe to sue the US government for compensation for the lands they had taken, along with the Clatsop.
 In 1907, along with two other tribes, they were awarded $23,500.